SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 logic::in::input_pullup;     // Connect input to CCL IN0, IN1, or IN2 - and set input, pullup on
 logic::in::input_no_pullup;  // Connect input to CCL IN0, IN1, or IN2 - and set input, pullup off
 logic::in::input;            // Synonym for input_no_pullup
-logic::in::ac;               // Synonym for ac0 - Compatibility warning
+logic::in::ac;               // Synonym for ac0 - Compatibility warning.
-logic::in::ac0;              // Connect input to the output of analog comparator (AC0) - Compatibility warning logic::in::tcb0;             // Connect input to TCB0 WO - Compatibility warning
+logic::in::ac0;              // Connect input to the output of analog comparator (AC0) - Compatibility warning logic::in::tcb0;             // Connect input to TCB0 - Compatibility Warning
-logic::in::tcb;              // Synonym for tcb0 - on other parts, there is only one TCB input option, and in0 is TCB0, in1 TCB1 etc.
+logic::in::tcb;              // Synonym for tcb0 - Compatibiliy warning
 logic::in::tca0;             // Connect input to TCA0 WO0~2 for input 0~2
-logic::in::tca;              // Synonym for tca0
+logic::in::tca;              // Synonym for tca0 Not recommended for new code. logic::in::tcd0;             // Connect input to TCD0 WOA, WOB, WOA for input 0, 1, 2
-logic::in::tcd;              // Connect input to TCD0 WOA, WOB, WOA for input 0, 1, 2
+logic::in::tcd;              // Synonym for tcd0 Not recommended for new code. logic::in::usart;            // Connect input to USART0 XCK and TXD for input 0, 1 - Compatibility warning - feature removed!
-logic::in::usart;            // Connect input to USART0 XCK and TXD for input 0, 1 - on other parts only TX is accessible this way, and input number = USART number. logic::in::spi;              // Connect input to SPI0 SCK, MOSI, MISO for input 0, 1, 2 - Compatibility warning
+logic::in::spi;              // Connect input to SPI0 SCK, MOSI, MISO for input 0, 1, 2 - Compatibility warning - feature removed!
 logic::in::ac1;              // Connect input to AC1 OUT (input 0, 1 on parts with 3 ACs only - Compatibility warning
 logic::in::ac2;              // Connect input to AC2 OUT (input 0, 1 on parts with 3 ACs only) - Compatibility warning
 logic::in::tcb1;             // Connect input to TCB1 WO (input 0, 1 on parts with 2 TCBs only) - Compatibility warning